adamgordonbell/amphetype_new/README.md

 Fork
 ========

 This is my personal fork of https://code.google.com/p/amphetype/

+GPLv3 (see gpl.txt).

 Disclaimer
 ========